 The age range was vast we where honoured to have Hilda and Doug with us on the trip 87 years old, married for 67 years.
 They brought with them a belief in the power of lasting love.

 I could tell you all so many wonderful stories.
 The healing came from sharing, listening, creating, laughing and sheading tears in a sacred circle lead by a creative source.
 Further hearts were opened by those who saw the exhibit and their ability to tap into the energy that created it.

 As the 27 portraits travelled of participants of Intuive energy classes, (from the Elder's Lodge of Kettle & Stony Point and the surrounding community).
 It seemed the same energy the portraits and the classes were created from was felt by many who saw the exhibit, it was hope for a better future for all our grandchildren a future of compassion and understanding.

 We could never have planned the wonderful response from the media Anishnabeck News, Muskrat Magazine, Sarnia Observer, Regina Leaderpost, Kenora Daily Miner, Whitecourt Star, Forest Standard and Exeter Lakeshore Times Advance.

-What remained in our hearts is the overwhelming positive respone right here at home at Lambton Heritage Museum,Grand Bend where 500+ people came to see the exhibit and all those involved who offered their support and opened their hearts to us.
+What remained in our hearts is the overwhelming positive response right here at home at Lambton Heritage Museum,Grand Bend where 500+ people came to see the exhibit and gratitude for all those involved who offered their support and opened their hearts to us.

 We had the intention to build a bridge across a cultural divide,with the solid support of my dear friend Susan Angela Bressette and all of Us.We did it and it is beautiful.
 We joyfully watch many travel through that new connection again and again.
 Me,You & Us has just begun!